Cambridge SU: has-been or never-was?

 The majority of students at Cambridge have never set foot in the Student Union building.
 It has been housed on the top floor of Granta Place, in the city centre, since 2022 and is usually used for exam adjustments or the odd meeting.

 This is a stark contrast with the social and community hubs student unions form at other universities.
 The Leeds University SU contains bars, a Co-op, and even a vendor selling bubble tea.
 Warwick students can get a haircut in the same building as their Wednesday club night.
 Both offer a range of engaging activities, with their SU websites reading more like music venues’ than student democratic centres’.
+For Cambridge students, the disparity in social life is all too familiar.
+But, can the SU really be blamed for our lack of a social utopia, compared to other universities?

 “A stark contrast with the social and community hubs student unions form at other universities.”

 One student at Leeds, who wishes to remain anonymous, described their student union as a “very essential hub at Leeds,” stating that the building “feels like a staple after a lecture”.
 They make use of it “during exam season, almost daily,” primarily due to the convenient meal deals.
 During the year, they’re still brought in at least “once a week” by a good pub quiz, or perhaps the applauded “Fruity Fridays club night.”
 In their words, the role of the SU is to deliver both “student support and entertainment,” organising amenities and student wellbeing.
+When I asked a Cambridge student, who chooses to remain anonymous, to define the role of the SU, they responded: “at other universities, a social place.”

 The Cambridge SU stated that they see “the SU lounge as a centralised hub for students to spend time in, away from collegiate and faculty life”.
 It contains a “pool table, cheap vending machines, sofas and desks;” offers “print services, thesis binding and gown sales.”
+It’s worth mentioning that the latter refers exclusively to postgraduate sustainable gowns, a clarification that neatly illustrates the main obstacle to building a good social life in Cambridge: the barrier to entry.

 “The SU simply is not the place to go”

-Instead, college bars and JCRs dominate the Cambridge social scene, the quality of which varies massively from college to college.
+However, there are many colleges that have a lacklustre bar or don't have a JCR.
 One student notes that, “if the student union doesn’t fill this void, then it is on the colleges.
 Emma, Trinity, Sidney Sussex, the ‘good bars’, are only available if you know someone.”

-Expressing their frustration, they saw it as a “gatekeeping of student culture by creating disparity between colleges.”
-For students in colleges outside of central Cambridge, especially less wealthy colleges, this can become isolating.
 In the collegiate system, students are restricted in how they can socialise with wider university peers.
 Blame for the SU’s inability to gain a stronger foothold in the university’s social scene cannot be placed exclusively at its feet, therefore, as the collegiate structure of the university makes it challenging to build a space and an organisation that represents the whole university.

 The SU said: “Cambridge SU functions differently to other student unions.
 This is due to the collegiate system and localised JCRs and MCRs, whom we support through training, access to our website where they can run elections, and the provision of free welfare supplies.”